[Exact] Comparison between CB, CC, CE Configuration of BJT

 2. It provides very low output impedance(up to 50 Ohm).

-4. In this configuration, the output signal always in the same phase with the input signal.
+4. In this configuration, the output signal is always in the same phase as the input signal.

 Application of CC Configuration